 ORGANIC DUNG BEETLE SPRAY ^

 Once in the garden where you’ve applied manure for fertilizer, dung beetles may have to be reduced.
-For organic gardeners, the easiest way to eliminate them is to spray some BUG PATROL as needed.
-This ready to spray material is approved for use in organic gardens and is strong enough to handle the toughest dung beetle.
+For organic gardeners, the easiest way to eliminate them is to spray MULTIPURPOSE INSECT KILLER.
+This product is approved for organic farming but still strong enough to handle the toughest of beetles.
 Treat as you see them which will usually mean 1-2 applications a month.

 BEST DUNG BEETLE SPRAY ^

-In some cases, dung beetles can be so active around the home that some get inside.
+In some cases, dung beetles can be so active around the home they can end up on the homes siding and eventually inside living spaces.
 In general, dung beetles are not invasive but if you have large amounts of land with dung beetles present, some will no doubt find your house and want to use it for shelter.
-For this reason you may need to spray it from time to time to keep them out.
+Since they can carry a wide range of bacteria on them from the dung they contact, they pose a hazard once inside living spaces.

 DUNG BEETLE MAINTENANCE ^

-Now if you have animals that are generating a lot of feces throughout the year, get used to seeing dung beetles during the warm season.
+Now if you have animals that are generating a lot of feces throughout the year, get used to seeing dung beetles arrive in swarms as local populations off your land will be attracted by the smell.
 In some cases they may be a welcome guest but if you’re using manure as fertilizer, you may want to reduce these manure feeding beetles so your garden can best benefit from the important nutrients manure can provide.

 CONTACT US ^